Axe Head Prayer • Have you lost your edge?

 What do you have that you did not receive?
 (1 Corinthians 4:7)

-2 Kings 6:1-7 is a story of surrender and prayer, community and hospitality, purpose and transparency, reconciliation, restoration, and redemption.
+The story in 2 Kings 6:1-7 is one of surrender and prayer, community and hospitality, purpose and transparency, reconciliation, restoration, and redemption:

 CHRONIC ILLNESS CAN DULL OUR AXE HEAD